A/N: Warning for more violence in this chapter.

 The nurse arrived, then, replacing Gareth’s mostly-melted bag with a new one.
 When Gareth stood, the world tipped precariously forward, backward, and side-to-side, and he grabbed Roman’s shoulder for support.
 Funnily, the young man didn’t seem at all affected by the world’s shifting.
 He just gave Gareth a sidelong look and said, “Let’s go.”

 Gareth was once again struck by how familiar Roman was.
 It wasn’t until they were out of the hospital and halfway across the street that he finally figured it out.
-“Wait!”
+“Wait!” he cried.

 Roman twirled to face Gareth faster than Gareth had ever seen anyone move, his sword appearing in his hand between one second and the next.
 “What?”